DavidCampbellIII/ProgramLineCounter/README.md

 # Program Line Counter
 Counts all the meaningful (or meaningless) lines in your code given a root directory.

+### Current Features
+- Select root file directory where you'd like the count to start
+- Provide the file extension for the files you'd like the program to process

 ### TODO
 - Add options for ignoring or including:
   * Blank lines